| C&A:

 three times and short solo statements sprinkled here and there.
 It’s a

+slightly-modified blues that often wells up into a boogie beat.
 All five recordings of AC-DC Current start out with the same guitar intro

 without noticeable variation.
 Charlie Christian incorporated this intro

+sequence into his solos on a few other tunes.
 The first guitar solo on the first three versions are effectually analogous.

 This four-bar break follows immediately after the initial theme and may be